-Teacher Guan Quehu was my math teacher in middle school, and at that time, he was my arch-nemesis.
+Teacher Guan Quehu was our math teacher in middle school, and at that time, he was my arch-nemesis.
 The reason was that my math was very poor, and I didn't like math at all.
-So even during his classes, when he was writing on the blackboard, I would sneak out through the window to skip class.
-As a result, he often criticized me.
-Unexpectedly, after I graduated from vocational school, in the early 1980s, I was assigned to my alma mater as a teacher, becoming a colleague and eventually my best friend and drinking buddy.
+I would even sneak out of class through the window while he was writing on the blackboard.
+Therefore, he often criticized me.
+Unexpectedly, after I graduated from vocational school, in the early 1980s, I was assigned to my alma mater as a teacher, becoming a colleague and eventually the best of friends and drinking buddies.

 Interestingly, at that time, our salaries were not enough to cover expenses; he didn't have enough, and I didn't have enough either.
-He knew an old man who owned a small shop, and he often went there when he ran out of money to write a note for credit.
+He knew a small shop owner, an old man, and he often went to the shop to write notes for credit when he ran out of money.

 The note was written like this: